The Secret to No-Shout, No-Tears Discipline

 Spanking and yelling don’t help kids with ADHD learn better behavior — in fact, harsh punishment can lead them to act out more in the future.
 Try these calm, collected ways to deal with discipline instead.

 When a parent reaches the end of her rope with an unruly child who raises the volume on his bad behavior, she may administer a slap to the child’s rear end.
-Spanking is a no-no in correcting misbehavior, and it is worse for a child with ADHD.
+Spanking is a no-no in correcting misbehavior, and it is worse for a child with attention deficit disorder (ADHD or ADD).
 Emotional hypersensitivity is a core ADHD trait, so the physical act of spanking can lead to emotional hurt.
 Besides, says William Dodson, M.D., a Colorado-based psychiatrist who works with families challenged by ADHD, spanking a child sets him up for failure.
 “He can’t make use of that experience and conform his behavior next time,” says Dodson.
 He learns to be afraid of his parent.

 As challenging as it sometimes is to do, taking a positive approach can be more effective in teaching your child to act her best.
 “Work hard on the positive side of discipline first,” says Kenny Handelman, Ph.D., a child and adolescent psychiatrist specializing in ADHD and the author of Attention Difference Disorder.
 This means rewarding good behavior.
 But more importantly, it means participating in activities you both enjoy to deepen the bond between you and your child.
 While spanking has been shown to negatively impact bonding with parents, a positive approach ensures that, when it’s time to discipline your kids, they’ll be more receptive to your authority, not afraid of you.